 Michelle graduated from DeSales University in 2000, with a Bachelor of Arts degree in criminal justice administration.
 She received her Master’s degree in human services from Lincoln University of Pennsylvania in May 2002.

 for Children’s Clinical Services

 Phone: 610.973.0970 ext.
 1057

 Ashley Lerner, Operations Director for Children’s Clinical Services has been with Salisbury/New Story since April of 2009.
-She is responsible for the Family Based programs and Community/School Based Behavioral Services in the Northeast Region.
+She is responsible for the Family Based programs and Community/School Based Behavioral Services.

 Ashley has a BA in Applied Psychology from Penn State University, and is a graduate of the Eco-Systemic Family Structural Therapy training through Philadelphia Child and Family Guidance Center, and is certified as a Family Based Mental Health Professional through the Department of Public Welfare Office of Mental Health and Substance Abuse Services.

 Ashley’s career at New Story/Salisbury Behavioral Health started with her working in the field as a Mental Health Worker, and through the years was promoted to Program Coordinator of Family Based.
 She worked as the Quality Assurance Coordinator before returning to operations in her current role.